BES Online Portal Employers Terms of Service

 Mirror refers to replicating or hosting exact copies of the Services, their components, or content, typically on a different server or platform, without authorization.

-Overage Any usage by the Customer of the Services that exceeds the limits or scope specified in their Registration, requiring additional subscription or payment.
+Overage refers to any usage by the Customer of the Services that exceeds the limits or scope specified in their Registration, requiring additional subscription or payment.

 Receiving Party refers to the entity or individual that receives information, data, or materials from another party under the terms of this agreement.